About Me

 My Approach

 In my previous career as an educator, I saw how much relationships shape us and how vital emotional safety is before any real change can happen.
 Today, that safety is the cornerstone of my practice.
-I aim to balance a deep sense of security within those small internal shifts that lead to long-term growth.
+I aim to balance a deep sense of security with small internal shifts that lead to long-term growth.